sgilda/windup/Dev: Decompiling.md

 * `windup.ProcyonConfiguration` contains `procyon.DecompilerSettings`.
 * `procyon.DecompilerSettings` contains `outputDir` (the others are not much important).
 TODO: Make that a parameter to method call?

+### TypeReference
+TODO: Check how we get info about Java files; perhaps cache the `TypeReference` results - if worth it?

 ### `ITypeLoader`s